kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/05320be6-9e97-4649-b095-d150533ae47a)

 Dr Pat Argar has a PhD from Canterbury Christ Church University.
 Her research interests include the writing of Sheila Kaye-Smith, the family history of the Comport family and all things rural (especially with relation to Romney Marsh, where she lives).
-Before the Covid19 pandemic she regularly gave presentations and talks to groups and societies on local history and literature.
-She was born and grew up in East Sussex and spent most of her adult life as a teacher.
-Her pandemic “lockdown” diary can be found at [theruralwriterblog.wordpress.com](theruralwriterblog.wordpress.com)
+Blog: [theruralwriterblog.wordpress.com](theruralwriterblog.wordpress.com)

 ## Liz Askey

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/cea2880e-59a3-443e-bad3-8d789d02acfc)

-Dr Liz Askey holds a doctorate from the University of Kent and is currently working as a freelance online English Tutor.
-Having previously worked in scientific research (e.g. she was a member of the original Viagra project team at Pfizer Ltd), her research interests have an interdisciplinary flavour including early modern women's poetry and 19th century women botanists.
+Dr Liz Askey has a PhD from the University of Kent and is currently working as a freelance online English Tutor.
+Having previously worked in scientific research (she was a member of the original Viagra project team at Pfizer Ltd), her research interests are interdisciplinary including early modern women's poetry and 19th century women botanists.

 ## Sophie Baldock

 ![](https://iiif.juncture-digital.org/thumbnail?rotation=180&amp;url=https://raw.githubusercontent.com/kent-map/kent/main/images/sophiebaldock.jpg)

 Dr Sophie Baldock holds a PhD from the University of Sheffield.
 Her research focuses on twentieth-century poetry, poets’ letters and literary archives.
-She held a British Library collaborative doctoral award, which involved cataloguing emails in the contemporary poet Wendy Cope’s archive, one of the first hybrid (part-paper, part-digital) literary archives acquired by the Library.
+She held a British Library collaborative doctoral award, which involved cataloguing emails in the contemporary poet Wendy Cope’s archive.
 She has published essays on the letters and poems of Elizabeth Bishop in Reading Elizabeth Bishop: An Edinburgh Companion (2019) and The Review of English Studies (2020).
-She grew up in Kent, and in the summer enjoys swimming in the sea along the east Kent coast.
 Twitter: @SophieBaldock

 ## Alexa Barrett

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/Alexa_Barrett.jpg)

 Alexa Barrett is an undergraduate English Literature and Creative and Professional Writing student at Canterbury Christ Church University.
-She has lived in Kent her whole life, getting involved in learning about Canterbury's history and reading Victorian novels in her spare time.
-She is currently focusing on her own creative writing projects with many set in the Victorian Era.
 Twitter: @Alexawriting

 ## Ben Bethell